If you’ll be arriving in Leeds to start an on-campus Language Centre course, we expect you to arrive in time for the start of your course.

 Biometric Residence Permit (BRP) Collection

-If you've been issued with a combined CAS for your pre-sessional course and your degree programme and have a Student visa, or if you have a Short-term study visa and will be studying for six months or longer, you'll need to collect a Biometric Residence Permit (BRP).
+If you have a Student visa, or a Short-term study visa and will be studying for six months or longer, you'll need to collect a Biometric Residence Permit (BRP).

 Check how you can collect your BRP from the University or another location.